 National Standard Chart of Accounts

-The National Standard Chart of Accounts (NSCOA) is a data entry tool and data dictionary for not-for-profits, including charities.
+The National Standard Chart of Accounts (NSCOA) is a free data entry tool and data dictionary for charities and other not-for-profit organisations.
 All Australian governments (Commonwealth, state and territory) have agreed to accept NSCOA when requesting information from not-for-profits.
 While NSCOA is not compulsory, there are benefits in using it.

 Important - Any organisation is able to adopt NSCOA.
 It is most commonly used in the ‘not-for-profit’ sector, including charities.